srinath-chakravarthy/ovito/doc/python/introduction/file_io.rst

+.. _file_io_overview:

 ===================================
 File I/O
 ===================================

-This section describes how to load simulation data from external files and how to export modified
-particle data again using a script.
+This section describes how to load simulation data from external files and how to export modified particle data or other results computed by OVITO to a file.

 ------------------------------------
 File input